-Well, gitter eye makeup is up 25% in Pinterest searches, Pantone made a green hue its colour of 2017 and millennial pink is still very much in demand.
-So we decided to play with these three colour and texture trends, tasking makeup artist Lan Nguyen-Grealis to create low-key amazing summer-night makeup looks that feel fresh yet easy.
-For each look, she used Revlon's new Mega Multiplier Mascara (£8).
-Keep scrolling to find out how to re-create these makeup looks this summer.
+Well, gitter eye makeup is up 25% in Pinterest searches, Pantone made a green hue its color of 2017, and millennial pink is still very much in demand.
+So we decided to play with these three color and texture trends, tasking makeup artist Lan Nguyen-Grealis to create low-key amazing summer-night makeup looks that feel fresh yet easy.
+For each look, she used Revlon's Mega Multiplier Mascara.

 The Green Wing

-The Detail: There's something totally modern and incredibly sultry about this deep-green liner look.
-It works incredibly well on brunettes, but Nguyen-Grealis told me that if you're blonde, apply a line of black first; then layer the colour on top to deepen the hue so it looks sassy, rather than too bright and playful (read: young).
+There's something totally modern and incredibly sultry about this deep-green liner look.
+It works incredibly well on brunettes, but Nguyen-Grealis told me that if you're blonde, apply a line of black first; then layer the color on top to deepen the hue so it looks sassy, rather than too bright and playful (read: young).

-The Products: Nguyen-Grealis layered up Revlon ColorStay 2 in 1 Angled Kajal in Evergreen (£8) with Revlon Colorstay Eyeliner in Jade (£7) before applying tons of Revlon Mega Multiplier Mascara (£8), focusing in on the bottom lashes.
+Nguyen-Grealis layered up Revlon ColorStay 2 in 1 Angled Kajal in Evergreen ($10) with Revlon Colorstay Eyeliner in Jade ($5) before applying tons of Revlon Mega Multiplier Mascara ($9), focusing in on the bottom lashes.
 Keep the complexion monotone (perhaps a little bronzer if you're feeling pale) and wear a nude lip.
 The eyes are the focus.

 The Glitter Ball Eye

-The Detail: How do you make glitter feel young, modern and fresh?
+How do you make glitter feel young, modern and fresh?
 Stick to silvers and golds.
 Work with small particles of glitter, and then add texture with some larger pieces.
-But the real key to keeping this look sophisticated is with the dewy complexion, flush of subtle flush of blusher and the natural pink lips.
+But the real key to keeping this look sophisticated is with the dewy complexion, subtle flush of blusher, and the natural pink lips.

-The Products: Glitter is messy, so don't worry if you get bits dropping down and moving around.
+Glitter is messy, so don't worry if you get bits dropping down and moving around.
 Essentially, glitter is for the free-spirited among us!
 Pat a balm like Vaseline over your eyelids before using a small brush to pat the glitter in place.
-We used Inglot Body Sparkles in 50 (£13) before adding lashings of black mascara for definition.
+We used Inglot Body Sparkles in 50 ($17) before adding lashings of black mascara for definition.

 The (Millennial) Pink Wash

-The Detail: Find the right pink tone, and a wash of this hot-right-now colour can suit anyone.
+Find the right pink tone, and a wash of this hot-right-now color can suit anyone.
 To stop it looking too twee, Nguyen-Grealis doubled up on the pink, creating a modern monochromatic look with a punchy fuchsia pout.
 As with the glitter eye, plenty of black mascara adds flattering definition to the eyes.

-The Product: Having trouble finding the right shade of pink to suit you?
+Having trouble finding the right shade of pink to suit you?
 Try a blusher instead.
-Nguyen-Grealis added a wash of Revlon Powder Blush in Haute Pink (£8) over the eyelids and under the lower lash line.
+Nguyen-Grealis added a wash of Revlon Powder Blush in Haute Pink ($10) over the eyelids and under the lower lash line.